 I have worked in the NHS for over 10 years and I have been a qualified clinical psychologist since 2008.
-Since I qualified I have worked with adults in a community setting who are experiencing severe and complex mental health problems.
+Since I qualified I have worked with adults in both inpatient units and community settings who are experiencing severe and complex mental health problems.
 I have a particular interest in group-work and in helping individuals to develop skills to manage intense feelings.
 Other problems I work with can include depression, anxiety, OCD, difficulties individuals have with relating to others and PTSD.

 Prior to qualification I worked as a trainee clinical psychologist in various placements within the NHS which included a year-long placement with adolescents who were experiencing a range of difficulties including anxiety, depression and eating disorders.